Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: Introduction

 \subsection{Our Contributions}

 In this work, we propose explicit coding schemes using RM codes, with computable rate lower bounds, over input-constrained BMS channels.
 In the first part of the paper, we fix the ordering of the coordinates of the RM codes we consider to be the standard lexicographic ordering.
 Suppose that $C$ is the capacity of the unconstrained BMS channel.
 Our first approach to designing $(d,\infty)$-RLL constrained codes is simply to identify \emph{linear} $(d,\infty)$-RLL subcodes of RM codes of rate $R$.
 Our results identify subcodes of rate $R\cdot{2^{-\left \lceil \log_2(d+1)\right \rceil}}$, in the limit as the blocklength goes to infinity, thereby showing that a rate of $C\cdot{2^{-\left \lceil \log_2(d+1)\right \rceil}}$ is achievable over $(d,\infty)$-RLL input-constrained BMS channels, using linear RM subcodes.
 Next, we present a lower bound on rates of \emph{non-linear} $(1,\infty)$-RLL subcodes of RM codes.
-Our result shows that a rate of $\max\left(0,C-\frac{3}{8}\right)$ is achievable, using this approach.
+Our result shows that a rate of $\max\left(0,C-\frac{3}{8}\right)$ is achievable, using this approach. {Note that the rates mentioned are achievable under both bit-MAP (from \cite{Reeves}) and block-MAP decoding (from \cite{abbesandon}).}

 We then consider the question of obtaining upper bounds on the rates of $(d,\infty)$-RLL subcodes of RM codes of rate $R$, under the lexicographic coordinate ordering.
 First, we impose the additional restriction that the subcodes be linear.
 We prove that any linear $(d,\infty)$-RLL subcode can have rate at most $\frac{R}{d+1}$, in the limit as the blocklength goes to infinity.
 This shows that the linear $(d,\infty)$-RLL subcodes we previously identified are essentially rate-optimal.
 Next, we consider general (not necessarily linear) constrained subcodes of RM codes, and derive an upper bound on the rate of the largest $(1,\infty)$-RLL subcodes of a certain canonical sequence of RM codes of rate $R$, which we had also used in our lower bounds.
 Our novel method of analysis involves using an alternative characterization of $(1,\infty)$-RLL codewords of RM codes, and employs properties of the weight distribution of RM codes---a topic that has received revived attention over the last decade (see, for example, the survey \cite{rm_survey} and the papers \cite{abbe1, kaufman, sberlo, anuprao}).
 Unfortunately, this method does not readily extend to the $(d,\infty)$-RLL case, upper bounds for which remain an open problem.